-I’ve used a couple of products to stop my patches spreading – more on those in the next bit.
-I’ve also made my own treatments in conjunction with these products.
-Maybe it’s the placebo effect or maybe it’s the act of massaging my scalp every day that stimulates circulation…in any case, when I remember to apply these treatments, I’ve seen results pretty quickly!
+Whether it’s the placebo effect or the the act of massaging my hair follicles every day that stimulates circulation…when I remember to apply these treatments, I’ve seen results pretty quickly!

-I write about more natural treatments in this post and cover some of my favorite oils for hair growth here.
+I write about more natural treatments for alopecia areata in this post and cover some of my favorite oils to promote hair growth here.
 I prefer them to chemical-heavy medical treatments as I didn’t love the headaches they gave me!

-While I love using a natural approach and it’s worked for me at various points, I’m not consistent enough to have seen full regrowth!
-I’ve noticed a decrease in shedding, I’ve even gotten white vellus hairs back in my patches.
-But I’ve never managed to keep up a nightly routine for long enough.
+Still, while the natural approach has worked for me at times, I’m not consistent enough to have seen full hair regrowth.
+I’ve noticed a decrease in hair loss, I’ve even gotten white vellus hairs back in my alopecia areata patches.
+But I’ve never managed to keep up a nightly routine to see my hair regrow for good.

-Still, if you’re a more dedicated DIY type than me, this could be a great way to stop your alopecia areata patches from spreading!
+But, if you’re a more dedicated DIY type, this could be a great way to stop your alopecia areata patches from spreading!

-This ties in with the mindfulness aspect I mentioned, and it’s maybe why I haven’t been as consistent with treatments as I should have.
-Because once I accepted my hair loss, I felt a huge sense of relief.
-And it really helped me to not keep checking the mirror, in the hopes I’d see regrowth.
+This ties in with the mindfulness aspect; it’s also why I haven’t been that consistent with treatments.
+Because once I accepted my hair loss, I felt a HUGE sense of relief.
+And it helped me to not keep checking the mirror, in the hopes I’d see hair regrowth.

-When I was doing things like onion juice massages, I’d peer at my head at every opportunity, wondering whether I’d seen more growth since the day before or had it – gasp! – gotten worse.
+When I was doing all those DIY treatments, I’d peer at my head at every opportunity, wondering if my hair follicles had sprouted since the day before or had my hair loss – gasp! – gotten worse.
 So I made a conscious effort to avoid these check-ups.
-To just let alopecia do its thing.
-And I felt much lighter as a result.
+To just let my alopecia areata do its thing.
+And I felt much lighter.

-It’s easier said than done, I know.
-But try not to stress about your patches too much: that’s not going to help your case!
+So try not to stress about your alopecia areata patches too much: that’s not going to help your case!
 Instead, get on with living your life…and maybe use that mirror-gazing time to keep a daily gratitude list instead.
 Then you can remind yourself about all the things that you do have, instead of focusing on the hair you don’t.

-There are no quick fixes here.
-But if you’ve tried my 5 tips for stopping your patches spreading and feel you need extra help, I’d highly recommend these products.
-I’ve included a short summary, a shortcut to the product itself, plus a link to my full review on Lady Alopecia.
+If you’ve tried my 5 tips for stopping your alopecia areata patches spreading and need extra help, I’d highly recommend these hair loss products.

-I’ve been wearing the ‘pirate’ and ‘turban’ styles myself for years and found such beautiful materials in my hometown of Hoi An, Vietnam, that I started selling my own.
+I’ve been wearing these for years and found such beautiful materials in my hometown of Hoi An, Vietnam, that I started selling my own.
 Now I make them in 100% hypoallergenic bamboo, cotton and jersey cotton, in a range of vibrant colors, on my shop page.

 I hope these tips help you stop alopecia areata from spreading.
-But if there’s anything I’ve missed, which you’ve done to prevent patch creep, please let me know!
+But if there’s anything I’ve missed, which you’ve done to boost your immune system, prevent patch creep or tackle hair loss, let me know!
 Share your experiences in the comments box.

-I know how tempting it is to peek at those patches every five minutes.
-But try to resist the urge because stressing about growth or shedding is not what you need right now!
+I know how tempting it is to peek at those alopecia areata patches every five minutes.
+But try to resist the urge – stressing about growth or shedding is not what you need right now!
 The hair-growth cycle will resume when your body’s good and ready.
-In the meantime, look after yourself – body and mind – as best you can!
+In the meantime, look after yourself – body and mind – as best as you can.